- Recognize the importance of communicating with families.

 - Large Group Family Meetings: A group meeting may be used to discuss a particular situation, concern or issue within your family child care home.
 This would mostly likely occur with multiple families and would be led by the family child care provider.
 A formal group meeting would have a leader and a planned agenda.

 Formal communication methods should be planned with the purpose of providing specific and important information.
 You should schedule formal meetings at times that work best for families.
 Do not spring difficult information on families at inconvenient times, such as during pickup.
-When discussing a child’s behavior issues or other concerns you may have, it is important to remain positive, respectful, and helpful.
+When discussing a child’s behavior issues or other concerns you may have, it is important to remain positive, respectful, helpful, and confidential.
 You are there to explain your concern and provide assistance and resources to the family whenever possible.

 The following are tips on how to effectively communicate with families during formal meetings: